robin-dc/Flappy-Bird/README.md

-# FLAPPY BIRD : JUST AN ANIMATION
+# Flappy Bird : JUST AN ANIMATION

 Scroll to middle to see the illusion happen <br> https://robin-dc.github.io/Flappy-Bird/ .